Proven-Paradox/shaper-system/Handbook.md

 Action (Major/Minor/Counter): whether the Ability requires a Minor, Major, or Counter Action to use.
 Prerequisites: What other things are required before one can learn this Ability.
 Range: How far away a target can be while still being in reach of this Ability.
 There are five possible ranges:
-* None - this skill targets yourself.
+* None - targets yourself.
-* Melee - this skill can only be used on targets in the same Square as you.
+* Melee - targets in the same Square as you.
-* Short - this skill can be used on targets up to 1 Square away.
+* Short - can be used on targets up to 1 Square away.
-* Medium - this skill targets enemies up to 3 Squares away.
+* Medium - targets enemies up to 3 Squares away.
-* Long - this skill targets enemies up to 5 Squares away.
+* Long - targets enemies up to 5 Squares away.
+* Extreme - targets enemies up to 8 Squares away.

 Targets: Who or what this Ability targets.
 Cost: The HP or MP cost of this Ability.